huiwenzhang/ICRA2020-paper-list/README.md

 - PrimiTect: Fast Continuous Hough Voting for Primitive Detection
 - FarSee-Net: Real-Time Semantic Segmentation by Efficient Multi-Scale Context Aggregation and Feature Space Super-Resolution

-## Aerial Systems: Perception and Autonomy
-- Pose-Estimate-Based Target Tracking for Human-Guided Remote Sensor Mounting with a UAV
-- Aerial Single-View Depth Completion with Image-Guided Uncertainty Estimation
-- EVDodgeNet: Deep Dynamic Obstacle Dodging with Event Cameras
-- Direct Visual-Inertial Ego-Motion Estimation Via Iterated Extended Kalman Filter
-- A Robust UAV System for Operations in a Constrained Environment
-- On Training Datasets for Machine Learning-Based Visual Relative Localization of Micro-Scale UAVs
-- Fast Frontier-Based Information-Driven Autonomous Exploration with an MAV
-- Dynamic Landing of an Autonomous Quadrotor on a Moving Platform in Turbulent Wind Conditions
-- Cross-Drone Binocular Coordination for Ground Moving Target Tracking in Occlusion-Rich Scenarios
-- Direct NMPC for Post-Stall Motion Planning with Fixed-Wing UAVs
--  IMU-Based Inertia Estimation for a Quadrotor Using Newton-Euler Dynamics
-- A Flight Envelope Determination and Protection System for Fixed-Wing UAVs
-- AU-AIR: A Multi-Modal Unmanned Aerial Vehicle Dataset for Low Altitude Traffic Surveillance
-- Design and Autonomous Stabilization of a Ballistically Launched Multirotor
-- Asynchronous Event-Based Clustering and Tracking for Intrusion Monitoring in UAS
-- SHIFT: Selective Heading Image for Translation, an Onboard Monocular Optical Flow Estimator for Fast Constantly Rotating UAVs
-- Flydar: Magnetometer-Based High Angular Rate Estimation During Gyro Saturation for SLAM
-- Nonlinear MPC with Motor Failure Identification and Recovery for Safe and Aggressive Multicopter Flight

 ## Autonomous Vehicle Navigation
 - Autonomous Navigation in Inclement Weather Based on a Localizing Ground Penetrating Radar